thomasgwatson/twicefire/src/content/peak.md

 ---
 ###### Out-of-comfort <a name="ooc"></a>

-Deliberate practice requires constant tuning and shifting; we get less and less value out of revising the same material/patttern over and over again (spaced repetition learning details how to maximise that).
+Deliberate practice requires constant tuning and shifting; we get less and less value out of revising the same material/pattern over and over again (spaced repetition learning details how to maximise that).
 Peak is very clear about one aspect related to this: Deliberate practice is uncomfortable.
 It is frustrating.
 We learn some aspect of a discipline.
-Its difficult at first.
+It is difficult at first.
 We get the hang of it.
 Perhaps even a little feeling of accomplishment comes our way.
-But then we need to do something different, harder and probably mess up and get frustrated again.
+But then we need to do something different, harder.
+We probably mess up and get frustrated again.
 Just to keep making progress.
 This process can be literally fatiguing.
 Looking at classical musicians, putting in huge reps of deliberate practice, they often integrated afternoon naps into their routines to keep fresh during later practice hours.
-Obvious there is a very real skill in itself of balancing how exhausting, challenging and difficult practice is, with also making sure we are staying focused, healthy and 'well-rounded'.
+Obviously there is a very real skill in itself of balancing how exhausting, challenging and difficult practice is, with also making sure we are staying focused, healthy and 'well-rounded'.

 ![break](img/icon.jpg)